 Typically, the type of furniture you’re polishing further narrows the field of suitable of product options:

 - Everyday furniture from chairs at the dining table to coffee tables are primarily utilitarian items that get heavy wear and tear and therefore require more frequent application of furniture polish every month or so to keep clean and shining.
 Aim to use aerosol or liquid polishes to lift dirt from and lend a matte to high-gloss sheen to these items with less effort than waxes require.

-- Antique furniture ranging from wingback chairs to bed chests often feature ornate details that are best accented by oil-based polishes or wax—ideally the high-gloss sheen produced by paste wax.
+- Antique furniture often features ornate details best accented by oil-based polishes or wax—ideally the high-gloss sheen produced by paste wax.
 Since you won’t need to polish these items more than two or three times a year, the higher-effort application of these products will still be manageable.
 But avoid silicone polishes on these items—they easily show finger smudges.

 Our Top Picks